Wave Sensors

 WISE Group can recommend several types of Wave Buoys with complete mooring systems designed for specific water depths.
 Additional parameters, such as Sea Temperature and others, can be added upon request and tracking devices to avoid loss of buoy.

-Onboard Wave sensors – radar sensors
+Onboard Wave sensors – Radar sensors

 Wave measurements using a down-looking narrow beam radar is a well-proven method offshore and will usually give excellent results providing that an installation site with an unobstructed view of the waves can be found.
 Radar sensors with installation frames are available to measure Wave Height and Period.